musk-singhal/auto-pcos-classification/README.md

 The model's performance was further validated on a testing dataset, with the following frames highlighting its classification accuracy.

 ### Selected Frames from Testing Dataset
+Below are the top 5 frames from the testing dataset, showcasing the model's classification capabilities.

 <!-- Adjust the paths and sizes as needed -->
 <img src="https://github.com/musk-singhal/auto-pcos-classification/assets/34962939/16b07680-00a4-4496-baf5-35efa8774247" width="180">
 <img src="https://github.com/musk-singhal/auto-pcos-classification/assets/34962939/1964e488-468c-45de-be04-915940b813fc" width="180">